echasnovski/mini.nvim/readmes/mini-basics.md

     move_with_alt = false,
   },

   -- Autocommands.
-Set to `false` to disable autocommands = {
+Set field to `false` to disable autocommands = {
     -- Basic autocommands (highlight on yank, start Insert in terminal, ...) basic = true,